tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 Whoever pinned their opponent first was awarded extra ice-cream for supper.

 Initially, neither of us wanted to fight each other.
 I felt awkward, my feet sinking into the mat.
-Ophelia tried to kick me, and tripped over her own leg.
+Ophelia tried to kick me and tripped over her own leg.

 So, dad tried a different tactic.